brimdata/zed/zng/docs/zson.md

 ## 2. The ZSON Data Model

-ZSON data is defined as an ordered sequence of one or more typed data values separated at any point or not at all by an end-of-sequence marker `.`.
+ZSON data is defined as an ordered sequence of one or more typed data values.
-Each sequence implies a type context as described below and the `.` marker causes a new type context to be established for subsequent elements of the sequence.
+A sequence implies a type context as described below.

 Each value's type is either a "primitive type", a "complex type", the "type type", or the "null type".